ahmetfalan/CBLFINALCASE/README.md

 ## General Rules:
 There must be 2 programs.
-  - Main Program: BATCHPRG
+  - Main Program: BATCHPRG.
-  - Sub Program: BATCHIDX
+  - Sub Program: BATCHIDX.
 There must be 3 files:
-  - Input File: Z95752.QSAM.INP
+  - Input File: Z95752.QSAM.INP.
-  - Output File: Z95752.QSAM.OUTP
+  - Output File: Z95752.QSAM.OUTP.
-  - Data File: Z95752.VSAM.AA (I can not import the VSAM file here so I imported the QSAM file) The main program should read the input file and report the operations made in the sub program to the output file.
+  - Data File: Z95752.VSAM.AA (I can not import the VSAM file here so I imported the QSAM file).
+The main program should read the input file and report the operations made in the sub program to the output file.
 The sub program should only handle VSAM file.